Thursday, August 18, 2016

 St. Stanislaus Kostka Church, interior

-On May 23, 1941, a few months after Jan Tyranowski undertook his secret project, the Gestapo came for twelve of the Salesians, leaving in the parish, John Paul says, just one old priest and the provincial (p.
+On May 23, 1941, a few months after Jan Tyranowski undertook his secret project, the Gestapo came for 12 of the Salesians, leaving in the parish, John Paul says, just one old priest and the provincial (p.
 23).
 By the end of 1942, ten of the Salesians had perished in Auschwitz; one, Fr.
-Joseph Kowalski, has already been beatified among the aforementioned 108 martyrs; the cause of the other nine priests is being studied.
+Joseph Kowalski, has already been beatified among the aforementioned 108 martyrs; the cause of the other 9 priests is being studied.

 Servant of God Fr.
 Jan Swierc, pastor of St. Stanislaus Kostka Church,